OgnenMladenovski/MindMirror/README.md

 # MindMirror - an AI Digital Twin for tracking Student Wellbeing

-> HBSC-inspired platform for monitoring the physical and mental wellbeing of students, with reference data for North Macedonia.
+> HBSC-inspired platform for monitoring the physical and mental wellbeing of students, with reference data for Macedonia.

 ---

 ## Overview

 A web application where each student owns a digital-twin avatar that reflects their physical and mental wellbeing.
 Students log their daily habits like: sleep, mood, stress, physical activity, screen time, water intake, study hours, social time, energy and nutrition.
 A FastAPI microservice scores each entry, predicts the next day with machine-learning models, and generates personalised recommendations.
 The avatar changes with the student's lifestyle: healthy habits make it thrive, while unhealthy ones make it tired and stressed.
-The application also compares each student's habits against HBSC reference data for North Macedonia.
+The application also compares each student's habits against HBSC reference data for Macedonia.

 ---